satra/NiPyPe-Paper/nipype_paper.rst

 Acknowledgements

-A complete list of people who have contributed code to the project is available at http://nipy.org/nipype/contributors.html.
+A list of people who have contributed code to the project is available at http://github.com/nipy/nipype/contributors.
 We thank Fernando Perez, Matthew Brett, Gael Varoquaux, Jean-Baptiste Poline, Bertrand Thirion, Alexis Roche and Jarrod Millman for technical and social support and for design discussions.
 We would like to thank Prof. John Gabrieli’s laboratory at MIT for testing NiPyPe through its evolutionary stages, in particular, Tyler Perrachione and Gretchen Reynolds.
 We would also like to thank the developers of FreeSurfer, FSL and SPM for being supportive of the project and providing valuable feedback on technical issues.
 We would like to thank XX for providing feedback during the preparation of the manuscript.
 Satrajit Ghosh would like to acknowledge support from NIBIB R03 EB008673 (PI: Ghosh and Whitfield-Gabrieli), the Ellison Medical Foundation, Katrien Vander Straeten and Amie Ghosh.
 Krzysztof Gorgolewski would like to thank Mark Bastin, Cyril Pernet, and Amos Storkey for their supervision.

 --------------